sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      **Notes:**

      Remember to select the process app or toolkit, which can't be both selected.
-     You need to upload eclipse test project zip file when you check the "Migrate an old project".
+     You need to upload Eclipse test project zip file when you check the "Migrate an old project".

      **Known Limitions:**
      The test project migration in only supported under development environment.